CYBERSECURE CODER (CSC) Training Course

 CyberSec First Responder

-35 HoursThis course delves into network defense and incident response strategies, aligning with industry frameworks such as NIST 800-61 r.2 (Computer Security Incident Handling), US-CERT’s NCISP (National Cyber Incident Response Plan), and Presidential Policy Directive (PPD) 41 on Cyber Incident Coordination Policy.
-It is particularly suited for individuals tasked with monitoring and detecting security incidents in information systems and networks, as well as executing standardized responses to these incidents.
-The course introduces tools, tactics, and procedures aimed at managing cybersecurity risks, identifying common threats, evaluating organizational security, collecting and analyzing cybersecurity intelligence, and addressing and reporting incidents as they arise.
-This comprehensive approach is designed for those responsible for safeguarding the cybersecurity of their organization.
+35 HoursThis program focuses on network defense strategies and incident response methodologies, aligned with industry standards including NIST 800-61 r.2 (Computer Security Incident Handling), US-CERT’s NCISP (National Cyber Incident Response Plan), and Presidential Policy Directive (PPD) 41 regarding Cyber Incident Coordination Policy.
+It is tailored for professionals responsible for monitoring and detecting security events in information systems and networks, as well as executing standardized response protocols.
+Participants will learn to manage cybersecurity risks, identify common threat types, evaluate organizational security postures, collect and analyze cybersecurity intelligence, and remediate and report incidents effectively.
+This course offers a comprehensive methodology for individuals tasked with defending their organization's cybersecurity infrastructure.

-This course is tailored to help students prepare for the CertNexus CyberSec First Responder (Exam CFR-310) certification examination.
-The knowledge and practical skills gained in this course can significantly contribute to your exam preparation.
-Additionally, this course and subsequent certification (CFR-310) meet all requirements for personnel needing DoD directive 8570.01-M position certification baselines:
+Designed to aid candidates in preparing for the CertNexus CyberSec First Responder (Exam CFR-310) certification, the skills and practices acquired here form a significant component of your exam preparation.
+Furthermore, this course and the subsequent CFR-310 certification fulfill all requirements for personnel needing DoD directive 8570.01-M position certification baselines:

 • CSSP Analyst